perossing/iAMart-hugo/content/join.md

 * have no more than three physical retail locations
 * be sponsored for membership by a member store

-To inquire about becoming an iAMart member, contact our Membership Chair: membership@iamart.org.
+To inquire about becoming an iAMart member, contact our **Membership Chair**: membership@iamart.org.